dehghan1384/backtest/README.md

 If you're interested in contributing:

-Feel free to reach out directly at mohammad.dehghan8484@gmail.com
+Feel free to reach out directly at contact part at the end

 Let me know what areas interest you (UI/UX, strategy development, performance optimization, etc.)